SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-1-first-steps-in-programming/how-to-write-console-app/example-creating-a-console-application.md

 Hello C#
 ```

-The message "**Press any key to continue . . .**" is written additionally on the bottom row in the Visual Studio console after the program ends, in order to push us to see the result from the execution and to press a button to close the console.
+The message "**Press any key to continue . . .**" is displayed additionally on the last line on the console after the program ends, in order to push us to see the result from the execution and to press a key to close the console.

 ## Testing the Program in the Judge System